An IVA allows you to settle your debt over a fixed period of 5-6 years. You pay reduced payments based on what you can afford.

 What is an IVA?

 An IVA (Individual Voluntary Arrangement) allows you to reduce your debt payments to a single affordable amount.
-The payments normally last for 5-6 years.
+The monthly payments normally last for 5-6 years.

 Once the agreement is in place both you and your property are legally protected from your creditors.
 They are no longer allowed to take action against you or your home.
 After it is over any included debt still outstanding is written off.

 It is possible to carry out the Arrangement without ongoing monthly payments if you can pay a one off cash lump sum.
 As such you might be able to use the solution if you do not have a regular income.

 The debt solution is only available if you live in England, Wales or Northern Ireland.
 If you are living in Scotland you will need to consider one of the options available locally.